SimpleVM/simpleVMIntroWorkshop/part3.md

-## Section 3: Scale up your analysis
+## Section 3: Scale up your analysis vertically

 In Parts 1 and 2, you tested the SimpleVM environment and the tools required for our analysis.
-Now it is time to use a VM with more cores to scale up the analysis.
+Now it is time to use a VM with more cores to scale up the analysis vertically.

 In the previous part, you saved your installed tools by creating a snapshot.
 If the snapshot upload has not been completed, we have prepared a snapshot for you.
 You will now reuse this snapshot with a larger flavour.